 Be a Part of God’s Plan for the Nations

 Once upon a time, maybe you felt the tug to go on the grand adventure of serving the Lord overseas.
-You’d pack your bags for an indefinite stay in an undisclosed location, picking your tiny pin up off the map and moving it from your hometown to a continent across the world.
+You imagined packing your bags for an indefinite stay in an undisclosed location, picking up your tiny pin on the map and moving it from your hometown to a continent across the world.

 For most of us, that hasn’t happened yet.
 But that doesn’t mean our hearts don’t soar when we read verses like: